 If the diagnosis of the hairline fracture is essential to the rest of the injured area, then there are good chances of healing.

-How long will a hairline fracture in the ankle take to heal?
+How long does it take for a hairline fracture in the ankle to heal?

 Ankle fractures can take up to 8 weeks to heal, but this does not mean that eight weeks can suggest pain-free and non-weighted bearing on the fracture.